Deutsche Bank and Pearson help European shares rally

 By Atul Prakash

-Pearson rose 5.2 percent, among the top gainers in the pan-European STOXX 600 index, after Morgan Stanley said the company was unlikely to issue a profit warning, "meaning the shares could recover sharply on the Q3 results".
+Pearson rose 5.6 percent, the top gainer in the pan-European STOXX 600 index, after Morgan Stanley said the company was unlikely to issue a profit warning, "meaning the shares could recover sharply on the Q3 results".

-Deutsche Bank rose as much as 3.5 percent to a two-week high.
+Deutsche Bank rose 2.7 percent to a two-week high.
 Its shares had slumped to a record low on Friday before bouncing back on expectations of a swift deal with U.S. authorities over a multi-billion dollar penalty.

 HSBC said that despite Deutsche Bank's obvious operational shortcomings, fears over the bank's solvency were overdone.
 However, HSBC cut its target price for the bank, forecasting challenging conditions for the banking environment.